LPBeaulieu/Notebook-Maker-PrintANotebook/README.md

 ```
 ./PrintANotebook_Win10_x86_64_v1_0  "title:Your Title Here" "author:Your Name Here" "spine_text:Your Spine Text Here" "number_of_pages:192" "page_numbers" "inches_per_ream_500_pages:2.63" "dot_grid"
 ```

+Should you want to generate a notebook in A4 paper format, simply add the "A4" argument when running the Python script or executable.

 You may choose to add line breaks at certain points in the title by including at least two successive spaces in-between the words that you want to be split on different lines, when passing in the "title:Your Title Here" argument in the Python call.